Ryan Sims

-Ryan O'Neal Sims (born May 4, 1980) is a former American Football defensive tackle.
+Ryan O'Neal Sims (born May 4, 1980) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the North Carolina Tar Heels.
 Sims' professional career began in 2002 with the Kansas City Chiefs, for whom he played through the end of the 2006 season.
-He has also been a member of the Tampa Bay Buccaneers and Seattle Seahawks.
+He was also a member of the Tampa Bay Buccaneers and Seattle Seahawks.

 Professional career

 Kansas City Chiefs

-Sims played college football for the University of North Carolina and was the sixth overall pick in first round of the 2002 NFL Draft.
+Sims played college football for the University of North Carolina and was the sixth overall pick in first round of the 2002 NFL draft.
 Sims was a college teammate of the Carolina Panthers defensive end Julius Peppers.
 He graduated from Dorman High School in Spartanburg, SC.
-Sims is a member of Phi Beta Sigma fraternity and was initiated into the Xi Gamma Chapter while at UNC-Chapel Hill during the Spring 2000 semester.
+Sims is a member of Phi Beta Sigma fraternity and was initiated into the Xi Gamma chapter while at UNC-Chapel Hill during the Spring 2000 semester.

 During his tenure with Kansas City, Sims played in a total of 74 games and notched 54 tackles, 5 sacks, and 1 interception.

 In 2006, Herm Edwards took over as coach of the Chiefs, and Sims saw his playing time reduced.
 He is remembered as one of the Chiefs Worst Draft Busts of all time.

 Tampa Bay Buccaneers

-He was traded to the Tampa Bay Buccaneers on May 1, 2007 for an undisclosed future draft pick (which would become a 2009 NFL Draft 7th round pick).
+He was traded to the Tampa Bay Buccaneers on May 1, 2007, for an undisclosed future draft pick (which would become a 2009 NFL draft 7th round pick).
 On February 19, 2009, Sims signed a four-year/$8 million contract with the Buccaneers.
 On November 23, 2010, the Buccaneers released Sims.
 For the season, Sims totaled four tackles with no sacks in six games for Tampa Bay.